 Sara Complaint Process

-The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions, including the University of Arizona, in relation to non-instructional complaints.
+The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions, including the University of Arizona, in relation to non-instructional complaints for all out-of-state students.
 Instructional complaints, such as grade grievances, are not reviewed by the Arizona SARA Council and should not be submitted for review.
 Before registering a non-instructional complaint with the Arizona SARA Council, the student/complainant must complete the University of Arizona’s and the Arizona Board of Regent’s complaint processes, as listed above.
-Non-instructional complaints may be submitted via the SARA complaint process page.
+Non-instructional complaints may be submitted by students who reside outside of Arizona via the SARA complaint process page.

 Students also have the right to contact state authorization or accrediting agency contacts for specific issues.